imagej/imagej.github.io/_pages/BigWarp.md

 description: test description
 ---

-{% include component-stats content=':sc.fiji:bigwarp\_fiji' %}Bigwarp is a tool for manual, interactive, landmark-based deformable image alignment.
+{% include component-stats content='sc.fiji:bigwarp\_fiji' %}Bigwarp is a tool for manual, interactive, landmark-based deformable image alignment.
 It uses the [BigDataViewer](BigDataViewer "wikilink") for visualization and navigation, and uses a {% include wikipedia title='Thin\_plate\_spline' text='Thin Plate Spline'%} implemented {% include github org='saalfeldlab ' repo='bigwarp ' label='in Java ' %} to build a deformation from point correspondences.

 The interface enables landmark pair placement and displays the effects of the warp on-the-fly.